duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 # Postgres

+## Add reference and index

-* if you want to add or remove reference in migration `rails g migration add_user_to_leads user:references` than you can write
+* add reference. if you want to add or remove reference in migration `rails g migration add_user_to_leads user:references` than you can write

   ~~~
   class AddUserToLeads < ActiveRecord::Migration